-All eyes will be on Brazil as it prepares to host the 2014 Football World Cup and Rio 2016 Olympic Games.
-With an unprecedented infrastructure transformation under-way, Rio de Janeiro, one of the world’s most spectacular and vibrant cities, offers an optimal location for our meeting.
+With an unprecedented infrastructure transformation under-way, Rio de Janeiro, one of the world’s most spectacular and vibrant cities, offered an optimal location for our meeting.

 Hotel Accommodations and Venue

 The Copacabana Palace Hotel and Spa faces the world-famous Copacabana Beach, yet is only minutes away from the business center, and the Ipanema and Leblon districts of Rio de Janeiro.
-The hotel is located eight miles from the domestic airport, Santos Dumont, and 20 miles (about a 40-minute drive, depending on traffic conditions) from Rio’s international airport, Tom Jobim.
+The hotel is located eight miles from the domestic airport, Santos Dumont, and 20 miles from Rio’s international airport, Antonio Carlos Jobim.

-As part of the Global Infrastructure Initiative program, the following tours will be offered.
-The staff of the Global Infrastructure Initiative will provide details to registered participants.
+As part of the Global Infrastructure Initiative program, the following tours were offered.

 Participant Tours, May 28 11:30-15:00